 If you were diagnosed with an asbestos-related disease, you may be able to hold the manufacturer accountable for their negligence by taking legal action.

 When you work with Sokolove Law, we can handle this process for you, working to find the evidence of exposure in your case in addition to filing your claim.
 Let us put our 40+ years of experience to work for you.

 Get Help from Missouri Mesothelioma Lawyers

-If you or a loved one were exposed to asbestos at work and later diagnosed with mesothelioma, you may be eligible for compensation — and our Missouri mesothelioma lawyers may be able to help.
+If you or a loved one was exposed to asbestos at work and later diagnosed with mesothelioma, you may be eligible for compensation that our Missouri mesothelioma lawyers can fight for on your behalf.

 As a national mesothelioma law firm, Sokolove Law can help mesothelioma patients across the country pursue justice and hold the companies responsible for their illness accountable.

 Over the last 40+ years, our mesothelioma attorneys have recovered over $4.8 Billion for thousands of clients across the country.

 We can handle every step of the legal process on your behalf, from finding the evidence to filing your claim — at no out-of-pocket costs to you or your family.